+[Welfare Div., Req. for Foster Care part § 105.1 + part § 106.1, 10-7-88, eff.
+1-1-89] - (NAC A by Div. of Child & Fam.
+Services, 8-27-92; R110-13, 6-23-2014; R129-16, 9-21-2017; R110-19, 4-14-2021 (not yet codified by the LCB))

+NAC 424.495 Communication and visitation with family of origin and others.
+(NRS 424.020)
-- 424.495 1.
-A foster home shall cooperate with the agency placing a foster child in the home to help the child maintain meaningful ties with his or her family [,] of origin, including correspondence between parent and child, visits to the child and home visits by the child when appropriate. - 2.
-[Reasonable opportunities must be afforded for the child to maintain contact with all family members and with other persons identified in the child's case plan as important.
-The opportunity to visit with a parent or guardian must not be denied unless such visits have been denied by court order or the agency placing the child has determined that such visitation would be detrimental to the welfare of the child. - 3.]
-The foster home shall allow for visits of [children] the child with [their natural relatives] his or her family of origin only if ordered by a court or with the [prior] approval of the agency [with responsibility for the children.] placing the child or the person from whom the child was received.
-If ordered by a court or with the approval of the agency, the foster home shall afford reasonable opportunities for the child to maintain contact with family members and with other persons identified in the child's case plan as important.

-- [4.]
-3. The foster home shall, upon reasonable request, permit the child to contact the person or agency responsible for his or her placement and allow that person or agency to contact the child.
-The foster home shall not deny or impede direct access of the agency placing the child to the foster child. - [5.]
-4. The foster home must allow the child to send and receive mail [.] and electronic mail.

-Any restrictions on correspondence, communication and contact must be ordered by a court or approved by the agency placing the child or the person from whom the child was received. - [6.]
-5. The foster home shall give the children the opportunity to invite friends to the foster home and to visit in the homes of friends, if appropriate. - [7.]
-6. Foster homes shall use care to ensure that anyone who visits the home over an extended period conducts himself or herself in such a manner as not to jeopardize the safety or well-being of the foster children [.] and does not have unsupervised contact with the foster children.
-A foster home shall notify the licensing authority of any adult house guest who stays at the foster home for longer than 1 week or who frequently stays at the foster home. - Sec.
-4. 1.
-A foster parent or designated member of the staff of a foster home may allow a foster child to participate in extracurricular, enrichment, cultural and social activities similar to those participated in by peers of the same age, maturity and developmental level.
-When deciding whether to allow or deny participation in such activities, a foster parent or designated member of the staff of a foster home: - (a) Must be informed by all information about the activity that is available to the foster parent or staff member; and - (b) Shall use the reasonable and prudent parent standard. - 2.
-A group foster home operated by staff shall: - (a) Designate members of the staff of the foster home to make the decisions described in subsection 1; and
+- 1. A foster home shall cooperate with the agency placing a foster child in the home to help the child maintain meaningful ties with his or her family of origin, including correspondence between parent and child, visits to the child and home visits by the child when appropriate. - 2.
+The foster home shall allow for visits of the child with his or her family of origin only if ordered by a court or with the approval of the agency placing the child or the person from whom the child was received.
+If ordered by a court or with the approval of the agency, the foster home shall afford reasonable opportunities for the child to maintain contact with family members and with other persons identified in the child's case plan as important. - 3.
+The foster home shall, upon reasonable request, permit the child to contact the person or agency responsible for his or her placement and allow that person or agency to contact the child.
+The foster home shall not deny or impede direct access of the agency placing the child to the foster child. - 4.
+The foster home must allow the child to send and receive mail and electronic mail.
+Any restrictions on correspondence, communication and contact must be ordered by a court or approved by the agency placing the child or the person from whom the child was received. - 5.
+The foster home shall give the children the opportunity to invite friends to the foster home and to visit in the homes of friends, if appropriate. - 6.
+Foster homes shall use care to ensure that anyone who visits the home over an extended period conducts himself or herself in such a manner as not to jeopardize the safety or well-being of the foster children and does not have unsupervised contact with the foster children.
+A foster home shall notify the licensing authority of any adult house guest who stays at the foster home for longer than 1 week or who frequently stays at the foster home.

-- (b) Have at least one member of the staff who has been designated pursuant to paragraph (a) available at all times to make such decisions. - 3.
-If a foster home, foster parent or member of the staff of a foster home has made a decision to allow a child to participate in an activity in the manner prescribed in subsection 1, the licensing authority may not find that the decision or the child's participation in the activity violates the requirements for foster home care.
+[Welfare Div., Req. for Foster Care part § 105.1 + part § 106.1 + § 106.14, 10-7-88, eff.
+1-1-89] - (NAC A by Div. of Child & Fam.
+Services, 11-14-97; R129-16, 9-21-2017)

+NAC 424.500 Care and treatment of children: General requirements.
+(NRS 424.020)